Ecological-Complexity-Lab/lab_website/network_course/index.md

 * Multilayer networks
 * Network dynamics

-# Prerequisits
-The only prerequisite is knowledge in programming (preferably in R, which is the language we will use).
-The course is general, as is the discipline of network science.
-Therefore, it is suitable for stuents who are interested in multiple aspects of biology.
-However, examples and some theory are focused on ecology.
-An introduction to ecology course is recommended, but not required.
-Knowledge in linear algebra is recommended, but not required.
+# Academic and general requirements and prerequisits
+1. The only prerequisite is prior knowledge in programming. **LLM-knowledge in programming does not count!** Exercises are written in R. Students who wish to program in another language may do so **independently**.
+2. An introduction to ecology course is recommended, but not required.
+3. Knowledge in linear algebra is recommended, but not required.
+4. The exercises are computational, and students are required to bring a laptop.

 # Course requirements and grading
 * Compulsory attendance to lectures